Most interesting landmarks of Chatham Islands

 - Tuku Nature Reserve – south-west Rehoa.
 Remnant of the unique, almost impenetrable Chatham islands forest on a peat covered tableland, dissected with deep valleys.
 The only known place where still lives taiko – Magenta Petrel (Pterodroma magentae).
 Some 120 – 150 birds are left.
 Here lives almost whole population of local pigeon – parea (Hemiphaga chathamensis) and many other endemic species.

-Described wonders of Chatham Islands
+Described landmarks of Chatham Islands

 Chatham islands are part of New Zealand.